You can export citations directly from CityU LibraryFind into EndNote Online.

 2. Enter your search terms into CityU LibraryFind.

-3. Click on the pin icon next to a relevant search result to save it for exporting.
+3. Click on the pin icon next to a search result [record] to save it for exporting.
 Repeat to save multiple records.

 4. When you have finished selecting records, click on the pin icon on the top right of page to view all saved records in My favorites.

-6. Click on the three dots icon to view the Send to options and select ENDNOTE WEB.
+6. Click on the three dots icon to view the Send to options and select ENDNOTE ONLINE.

 Note: The references will go into Unfiled group in your library under My References.